The history of

 Looking ahead, the future of coupling for hoses is likely to be shaped by ongoing advancements in materials, manufacturing, and automation.
 Smart technologies, such as RFID tagging and IoT-enabled sensors, may soon be integrated into coupling systems to provide real-time monitoring of fluid flow, temperature, and pressure, enabling predictive maintenance and enhanced operational efficiency.

-The evolution of coupling for hoses from ancient times to the present day reflects a continuous journey of innovation driven by the evolving needs of industry and society.
+coupling for hoses from ancient times to the present day reflects a continuous journey of innovation driven by the evolving needs of industry and society.
 As technology continues to progress, so too will the capabilities and functionalities of hose coupling systems, ensuring safe, reliable, and efficient fluid transfer for generations to come.

 Coupling For SAE 100R2A 100R9A 2ST Chemically inert Flexible hose